PHI-Toolkit/vagrant-centos7-jupyterhub/README.md

 > config.disksize.size = '100GB'

 ### Memory
-VM memory is configured for 16GB.
+VM memory is configured for 16GB with the value below.
 You can change this to accommodate available memory in your computer system.
 > vb.memory = "16384"

 ### Shell provisioners